 One way to track your effort is with the .
 This method of measuring activity intensity level is also referred to as the Borg Rating of Perceived Exertion scale.

 Certified personal trainer, Jacquelyn Baston, LMT, CSCS, NSCA-CPT says the RPE is a subjective measure of how hard a person feels like they’re working during physical activity.
 “This observation is based on elevated heart rate, increased breathing, and muscle fatigue,” she explains.

 These observations correspond to a scale where the higher the number reported, the more intense the exercise, says Baston.
 This is a very simple, yet fairly accurate way to monitor and guide exercise intensity.

-It’s important to remember that there’s a slight difference between the Borg scale and the RPE scale.
+It’s important to remember that there’s a slight difference between the and the RPE scale.
 To get a better understanding of the difference between the two, Baston says to think of it this way:

 - The original Borg scale has a range from 6 to 20 (with 6 being no exertion at all, and 20 being maximum effort).
 This scale correlates with a person’s heart rate or how hard they feel they’re working.

 - The modified RPE scale has a range from 0 to 10 (with 0 being no exertion and 10 being maximum effort).
 This scale corresponds more with a feeling of breathlessness.

 Certified strength and conditioning specialist, Travis Barrett, MS, CSCS, prefers the RPE scale since it acts more like a sliding scale over time.

 “The RPE scale was originally developed by the scientist Gunnar Borg who rated the scale on 6 to 20 (Borg scale), which was basically built around a heart rate range,” he says.